 Protocol of general block transfer mechanism

+Introduction

-The general block transfer (GBT) mechanism can be used to carry any xDLMS service primitive when the service parameters are long i.e. their encoded form is longer than the Max Receive PDU Size negotiated.
-In this case, the AL uses one or more General-Block-Transfer (GBT) xDLMS APDUs to transport such long messages.
+The general block transfer (GBT) mechanism can be used to carry any xDLMS APDU when the service parameters are long i.e. their encoded form with the protection overhead, if any, is longer than the Max Receive PDU Size of the peer negotiated.
+In this case, the AL uses one or more General-Block-Transfer (GBT) xDLMS APDUs to transport such long APDUs

 The service primitive invocations may be complete including all the service parameters or partial including only one part of the service parameters.
 Using complete or partial service invocations is left to the implementation.

 Following the reception of a service .request / .response service primitive from the AP, the AL: